 - This thin layer gives a good base to add the rest of the icing.
 I found that adding about half of the remaining icing in the next layer, followed by the rest in a final layer produced a good end result

 - Move your cake onto a serving plate and let it stand for 5 minutes.
-Then use your palette knife to put a neat pattern onto cake - I gently pulled my knife from the bottom to the top of the cake all around the sides to give a subtle line effect all around.
-On the top I pulled the knife from the centre to the edge in a wide arch
+Then use your palette knife to put a neat pattern onto the cake – I gently pulled my knife from the bottom to the top of the cake all around the sides to give a subtle line effect all around.
+On the top, I pulled the knife from the centre to the edge in a wide arch